 Most parents understand the importance of starting children young with an at-home oral care routine.
 While children start their dental care routine in their toddler years, do you know the best age to start them with orthodontic treatment?
 Some parents choose to wait until all of their child’s permanent teeth have come in, but what is the real answer?
 Lucky Number 7

-At the orthodontic practice of Dr. John A Gerling DDS MSD, we suggest bringing your child in for an orthodontic evaluation at age seven.
-We recommend this age because the first molars come in around this time.
-While your child will have a mix of adult and baby teeth, our staff can identify any abnormalities or problems in the near future.
-These problems can include crowding, deep bites and open bites.
+The American Association of Orthodontists recommends an orthodontic check-up no later than age 7 (http://parents-guide.aaoinfo.org/parent-s-guide-post/understanding-early-check-ups/ ).
+At McAllen Orthodontic Group, Dr. John Gerling and Dr. Joseph Ryan suggest bringing your child in for an orthodontic evaluation at age seven because this is the age when the first molars usually come in.
+While your child will have a mix of adult and primary (baby) teeth, we can identify any abnormalities or problems.
+These problems can include crowding, deep bites, crossbites, large overjets, restricted airway issues, thumb habits and open bites.

 How Soon Will Treatment Begin?

 It is important to note that not every treatment plan is the same.
-Dr. Gerling works with each patient to develop a custom plan for treatment based on their needs.
+Dr. Gerling and Dr. Ryan work with each patient to develop a custom plan for treatment based on their needs.
 If treatment is not yet necessary, patients are placed on our orthodontic supervisory program in order to monitor progress.